waltligon/orangefs/doc/pvfs2-faq.md

 Several sites have reported poor PVFS performance early in the day that eventually goes away until the next day, when the cycle begins again.
 Daily cron jobs might be the culprit in these cases.
-In particular, most Linux distributions have a daily cron job (maybe called 'slocate', 'locate' or 'updatedb') that indexes the entire file system.
+In particular, most Linux distributions have a daily cron job (maybe called ‘slocate’, ‘locate’ or ‘updatedb’) that indexes the entire file system.
 Networked file systems such as NFS are often excluded from this indexing.

 The exact steps to remove PVFS from this indexing process vary among distributions.
-Generally speaking, there should be a cron script in `/etc/cron.daily` called 'slocate' or 'updatedb'.
-That script should have a list of excluded file systems (like /var/run and /tmp) and flie types ( like 'proc' and 'nfs').
-Either add 'pvfs2' to the list of file types or add the pvfs2 mount point to the list of excluded file systems.
+Generally speaking, there should be a cron script in `/etc/cron.daily` called ‘slocate’ or ‘updatedb’.
+That script should have a list of excluded file systems (like /var/run and /tmp) and flie types ( like ‘proc’ and ‘nfs’).
+Either add ‘pvfs2’ to the list of file types or add the pvfs2 mount point to the list of excluded file systems.
 Be sure to do this on all machines in your cluster.

-### Make kmod24 fails with "structure has no member\..." errors
+### Make kmod24 fails with “structure has no member...” errors

-On some Redhat and Redhat-derived distributions, "make kmod24" might fail with errors like this:
+On some Redhat and Redhat-derived distributions, “make kmod24” might fail with errors like this:

     console]:make kmod24